New incentives push Hawaiian Electric toward more clean energy

-A portfolio of incentives that went into effect today will guide Hawaiian Electric as it operates under a new business model that emphasizes Hawaii’s clean energy goals.
+A portfolio of incentives that went into effect Tuesday will guide Hawaiian Electric as it operates under a new business model that emphasizes Hawaii’s clean-energy goals.

-The state’s Public Utilities Commission issued a decision and order approve the new Performance Incentive Mechanisms, or PIMs, which are key components of the new Performance-Based Regulation Framework that the PUC approved of in December.
+The state’s Public Utilities Commission issued a decision and order approving the new Performance Incentive Mechanisms, or PIMs, which are key components of the new Performance-Based Regulation Framework that the PUC approved in December.

 Customers will benefit because the PIMs include goals such as “increased procurement of grid services from customer-based programs” and “improved collaboration with Hawaii Energy to reach low-to-moderate income customers and promote energy saving measures.”